isaric/cam-watcher/README.md

 The project is written using the Java programming language.
 Although Java as a language is portable, there are no guarantees that the application will work on anything other than a Linux-based OS.
 This is simply because it has not been tested.
-It also presents one area where a contributor could jump in if anyone is interested.
+It also presents one area where contributions would be welcome.

 ## Recording technologies

 The project uses ffmpeg as the recommended way to record footage from video cameras with an optonal fallback to the OpenCV library.
-Bear in mind that OpenCV offers no audio recording capabilities.
+Bare in mind that OpenCV offers no audio recording capabilities.

 ### FFmpeg recording

 At the low level, it works by creating processes using the Java process builder that start ffmpeg recording threads in the OS in which the application is running.
 The prerequisite is, of course, an installed, working version of ffmpeg in that OS.
 The recording is configured to work in 1-minute chunks.
 This is because error recovery and immediate playback are easier to guarantee in this way.
-A prerequisite for releasing v1 is to how some way, like a periodic job, that will consolidate these chunks into a video comprised of all clips for that camera within that day.
+A prerequisite for releasing v1 is to a feature, like a periodic job, that will consolidate these chunks into a video comprised of all clips for that camera within that day.

 ### Opencv recording